 Kiwanis-Pioneer Extended Session: Campers that are in 7th-12th grades can choose to spend 11 days at camp instead of the regular one-week session!
 During this extended session, campers may have the opportunity to explore the far reaches of camp, build stronger relationships with their fellow campers and staff, master more complicated outdoor skills and activities, and infuse more of their own creativity in their schedule.
 Campers signed up for this session will live in Pioneer cabins.

 Kiwanis campers also have the option to sign up for a Trail Ride at our Namanu Ranch for $50.
 Trail Ride space is limited.
 Click here to Register for a Trail Ride.

-Camp Namanu is proud to provide financial assistance to a number of youth each summer.
+Camp Namanu is proud to provide financial assistance to youth and families each summer.
 Scholarships are provided through generous donations from individuals, organizations and partners.